-Managing Batch Entries that Fail Validation (Release 15.0.1 or later)
+Managing Batch Entries that Fail Validation

 If you have records that fail validation, and if Payment Suspense Manager is enabled, their status indicates that they will be suspended when the batch is submitted.
 You can edit these records to correct them using the same mechanism that you use for editing records before validation.
 See "Modifying a Record in a Batch" in Billing Care Online Help for instructions.
 You must then validate the batch again before submitting it.